Functional Medicine Treatment of

-The goal is to remove harmful microbes (bacteria, fungi, parasites, viruses) and restore a strong diverse gut flora.
+The goal is to remove harmful microbes (bacteria, fungi, parasites, viruses) and restore strong and diverse gut flora.
 When you remove the pathogen, you take away the body's primary trigger of excess histamine.

 Pathogens, fungus, bad bacteria, and viruses create waste in the body.
 These waste products become their own type of toxin that the body often responds to with histamine and inflammation.

 Every single person, that I have ever treated with histamine intolerance has had an underlying liver problem.

 Their livers were so 'backed up' from years of a poor diet, stored stress chemicals, environmental chemicals, toxic heavy metals, stored viruses and bacteria, and accumulation of toxic wastes.

-Once we cleaned up their liver by supporting the body's detoxification processes, eliminating hidden infections stored in the liver, and supply the liver with the correct nutrients at the right time, these patients fully recovered.
+Once we cleaned up their liver by supporting the body's detoxification processes, eliminating hidden infections stored in the liver, and supplying the liver with the correct nutrients at the right time, these patients fully recovered.

 5 Steps to Address